 Filming in Thurrock

-We are licensed by the Civil Aviation Authority (CAA) to carry out commercial work using small drones.
-This means we are able to record high-quality aerial video or photography – up to 4K in resolution – and can support your filming needs within Thurrock and beyond.
+We hold an Operational Authorisation from the Civil Aviation Authority (CAA) to fly small drones up to 1,000m from the remote pilot and to within 30m of uninvolved persons.
+We are able to record high-quality aerial video or photography – up to 4K in resolution – and can support your filming needs within Thurrock and beyond.